 Last Friday night I had the opportunity to choose.
 The sheriffs raced up our mountain into our driveway with lights flashing informing us we had 30 seconds to evacuate our home because the Sand Fire flames were raging toward us due to a shift in the wind.
 I awakened those next door to assist in their escape.
-We grabbed what we could; purse, safe, a change of clothes and their dog.
+We grabbed what we could; purse, safe, their dog.
 We raced down the mountain thinking all along we will be back tomorrow – no need to worry.

 The Red Cross volunteers were waiting at the local high school / evacuation center with snacks and cots, encouraging us to settle in and get some rest.
 What amazing volunteers they are!
 Some of them in their late seventies had been awakened at midnight to help those of us who were now being called a name we had never been called before: Evacuee.

 My daughter and I selected our beds for the night and finally lay down at 2 am.
 Upon awakening I noticed through the window, men sleeping outside on metal picnic tables in sleeping bags.
 I was curious as to why they had not come into the school to rest on the cots near us, when I noticed the ashes on their sleeping bags.
 And then it hit me – these were the firemen, the ones tirelessly doing battle on behalf of our community!
 As we moved about we realized these heroes had also prepared breakfast for us!

 The high school was teeming with activity as I watched 18-wheelers coming through with manufactured housing to be used as a command post for the fire department, sheriffs and highway patrol.
 This had just gotten to a whole new level of serious for our community.